-Other writers agree broadly that social provisions were relatively unique, but are not always so positive.
-39 Carter(72-p.116) concurs that "on the whole, the 'cittadini' and peasants were ruled with wisdom and without oppression", but balances this by noting (p.116) "[appointed governors of the territories] governed despotically...Dubrovnik's ideas of liberty were not only restricted to a limited class, but did not extend a yard beyond the walls."
-Diversis (1440 as cited in Stipetic (00) p.25) was blunter: "many noblemen and merchants have great wealth, but the majority live in sheer poverty...[the best of these] are sailors and peasants "This comment on peasants may be at odds with Carter's judgment of despotic governance in the territories ;since grains were always in critical shortage, and as Carter (72.p.???) notes the territory could at best provide one-third of needs, it is questionable that peasants who could not produce much surplus would be overly harshly treated, and the view of Diversis makes more economic sense, But it is unlikely one could resolve this even with harder archival data.
+governed despotically...
+Dubrovnik's ideas of liberty were not only restricted to a limited class, but did not extend a yard beyond the walls."
+Diversis (1440 as cited in Stipetic (2000, p.
+25) was blunter: "many noblemen and merchants have great wealth, but the majority live in sheer poverty... [the best of these] are sailors and peasants".
+This comment on peasants may be at odds with Carter's judgment of despotic governance in the territories; since cereals were always in critically short supply, and as Carter (1972) notes the territory could at best provide one third of the city's needs, it is questionable that peasants who could not produce much of a surplus would be overly harshly treated, and the view of Diversis on the position of of churches and monasteries was a form of social welfare.
+Carter's table of principal buildings (pp. 484-5) used for our Table 1 also notes a synagogue built in the 15th century, though whether it was state-financed like the Catholic churches is not indicated.
+Not shown in the table, both a mosque and an Orthodox church were approved in later years by the state, but it is unclear how they were financed.

-Leaving aside some uncertainty on "just how fair was fair "in Ragusa, we turn to illustrate some of the specific measures aimed at social welfare., starting with basic infrastructure of benefit to all the population.
-We have already noted above that for some analysts, given the historical context, the building of churches and monasteries was a form of social welfare.
-Carter's Table of principal buildings (p.484-5) used for our Table 1 also notes a synagogue built in15th.c, though if it was state-financed like the Catholic churches is not stated.
-No reference is found to mosques, which one might have expected given the great efforts to be on good terms with the Ottomans, and the presence of many of their representatives, legations, there may have been some,, but we did not find this in the literature so far.
+Leaving aside some uncertainty on "just how fair was fair" in Ragusa, we turn to illustrate some of the specific measures aimed at social welfare, starting with the basic infrastructure of benefit to all the population.
+We have already noted above that for some analysts, given the historical context, the building